devtechster/prospectus/README.md

-# Premier leauge Players ROI Visualization
+# Premier leauge Players ROI Visualization : Decision Making for selecting players in Auction

 Interactive visualization of premier league players statistics by creating custom metrics and visualize them to find out which player gives higher ROI by considering different factors.